-- 22.4 The leave pay accrual is based on actual leave days by employee multiplied by the employee's current total daily cost to company. - 22.5 The bonus accrual includes a guaranteed thirteenth cheque and an incentive bonus based on the business or group's performance.
-The bonus is provided for all employees who qualify in respect of the expected cash payment. - 22.6 The overtime accrual is in respect of overtime worked in August 2015 which is paid in September 2015.
+- 23.3 The leave pay accrual is based on actual leave days by employee multiplied by the employee's current total daily cost to company. - 23.4 The bonus accrual includes a guaranteed thirteenth cheque and an incentive bonus based on the business or group's performance.
+The bonus is provided for all employees who qualify in respect of the expected cash payment.
+No incentive bonuses were provided in the prior financial year. - 23.5 The overtime accrual is in respect of overtime worked in August 2014 which is paid in September 2014.